-- Audit and assurance services;
+- audit and assurance services:

-- Accountability to Parliament (services to Parliament and the Controller function); and
+- supporting accountability to Parliament (services to Parliament and the Controller function); and

-- · Performance audits and inquiries.
+- performance audits and inquiries.

 The audit work carried out and the resulting assurance helps public entities to make improvements in their use of, and in accounting to Parliament and the public for their use of, their public resources and powers.